-This year's contest features three backyard birds common in the Pierce County region:
+This year's contest features three birds common in the Pierce County region:

 SUBMISSION DEADLINE: April 30

-Youth residing in Pierce County in grades 1-8 are invited to participate in our 19th annual art contest by drawing one of the three birds above: the American Kestrel, Red-tailed Hawk, or the Peregrine Falcon.
+Youth residing in Pierce County in grades 1-8 are invited to participate in our 20th annual art contest by drawing one of the three birds above: the California Scrub Jay, Western Grebe and Anna’s Hummingbird.

 This is a free contest.
 Awards and prizes will be given by grade categories 1-2, 3-4, 5-6, 7-8.
 Prizes are generously being donated by Arts and Craftsman Supply Tacoma.
 Selected artwork will be framed and put on display at the Tacoma Nature Center this summer!

 The 2019 contest submission deadline is April 30.